Sterling takes another tumble as investors seek safety in dollars

 "Has the slide since Tuesday cleared the longs?
 It seems doubtful," he said.

-(Reporting by Tommy Reggiori Wilkes; Editing by Alison Williams) ((thomas.wilkes@thomsonreuters.com)) Keywords: BRITAIN STERLING/
+(Reporting by Tommy Reggiori Wilkes; Editing by Alison Williams and Hugh Lawson) ((thomas.wilkes@thomsonreuters.com)) Keywords: BRITAIN STERLING/ (UPDATE 1)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.